Julgodis/Cupcake-Compiler/README.md

 - - - -

 ####### English/Language #######
-I am not a native English speaker and would very much appreciate if you find any grammatical or spelling errors in this text or in the program itself.
+I am not a native English speaker and would very much appreciate if you find any grammatical and/or spelling errors in this text, or in the program itself.